chpoullet/eng53-elasticsearch-cookbook/README.md

 # Elasticsearch Cookbook

 This is the cookbook for the elasticsearch instance within our infrastructure.
+The kitchencloud.yml completes this action on AWS cloud web server, kitchen.yml can be used for local.

 ## Unit tests: